cockroachdb/docs/v22.1/create-user.md

  Parameter | Description
 -----------|-------------
-`name` | The name of the user you want to create.<br><br>Usernames are case-insensitive; must start with a letter, number, or underscore; must contain only letters, numbers, or underscores; and must be between 1 and 63 characters.
+`name` | The name of the user you want to create.<br><br>Usernames are case-insensitive; must start with a letter or underscore; must contain only letters, numbers, or underscores; and must be between 1 and 63 characters.
 `WITH role_option` | Apply a [role option](#role-options) to the role.

 ## Role options